StateMapper/StateMapper/documentation/guides/DEVELOPERS.md

 ## Tips & tricks:

+* If you ever need to hide yourself when pushing changes, we recommend you create a Github user with a dedicated mailbox from [RiseUp](https://account.riseup.net/user/new) or [ProtonMail](https://protonmail.com/signup).
+Also, we recommend you also use RiseUp's [VPN Red](https://riseup.net/en/vpn).
+To do so, follow [these instructions](https://riseup.net/en/vpn/vpn-red/linux).

 * When developping and fetching lots of bulletins, sometimes you won't have enough space on your local disk.
 To move everything to a new disk, we recommend using the following command: